 Huh?
 Yup, that’s right, with a Canadian Netflix subscription you are actually subscribed to United States Netflix as well, you just have to be in the USA to use it.
 If you log on to Netflix from anywhere in the USA, you will be presented with the USA catalog of TVs and movies which is still slightly better than that available to Canadians.

 I know what you’re thinking: “that’s useless to me as I rarely spend any time in the USA”.
-Fortunately, you can use free and easy to use proxy tools like Hotspot Shield to assign an American IP Address to your computer so it looks like you are accessing the internet from the USA.
+Fortunately, there are cheap services like Unlocator that you can try for free to assign an American IP Address to your computer so it looks like you are accessing the internet from the USA.
 If you do that first, and then log in to Netflix – presto! – you will have access to all the Netflix USA content.
 What a deal!

 So if you were complaining that Netflix Canada sucks compared to Netflix USA, I ask you this: what do you really have left to complain about now?
 I think I’ve made a pretty compelling case as to why Netflix provides incredible value even for the most frugal of people.
 It’s a good deal, period!